zaphosting/docs/docs/foundry-server-savegames.md

 Simply drag and drop any of your Savegames into this folder through your FTP Client and it will be uploaded to your server.

 :::tip
-It may be useful to copy the name of the Gamesave folder that you have uploaded as you will need this if you wish to activate it in the next section.
+It may be useful to copy the name of the Gamesave folder that you have uploaded, as you will need this if you wish to activate it in the next section.
 :::

 ## Activating Savegame

 In order to use a specific Savegame, you will have to edit a configuration file.
 There are a few methods of doing this, we will cover doing this through the webinterface since this is the most user-friendly.
 If you wish to see other methods of editing the file, please see our [Foundry Configuration guide](foundry-configuration.md) which covers this.

-Simply head over to the **Settings** section on your gameserver's webinterface and find the **Savename** setting.
+Simply head over to the **Settings** section on your game server's webinterface and find the **Savename** setting.

 Change this setting to the name of the savegame folder that you uploaded in the previous step.
 Once ready, ensure that you save at the bottom using the green **Save** button and then restart your server.